Skip to Content

 Trees glowing with stars, illuminated mythical creatures on stilts, and stands covered in garland strewn with Christmas lights combine to make the Angels’ Market feel especially ethereal.
 Everything here has a hint of magic from the winter queen with her snowy owl to Guardian Angel Mauriel who watches over the visitors and vendors.

-Located in Neumarkt, the Angels’ Market is one of the original Cologne Christmas markets dating back to the 1970s.
-The white and gray vendor chalets are accented with silver, which give the whole square a brilliant winter feeling regardless of the temperature.
+Located in Neumarkt, the Angels’ Market is one of the city’s original Christmas markets dating back to the 1970s.
+The white and gray vendor chalets are accented with silver, which gives the whole square a brilliant winter feeling regardless of the temperature.

 Leather-bound books and stationery for sale